tfpauly/draft-happy-eyeballs-v3/charter.md

 (FQDN), and results in a single established connection to a single server IP address on a single network.
-While the algorithm could apply to scenarios with multiple networks to choose between or to use simultaneously, or could deal with pools of multiple connections, such expansions are out of scope for the working group deliverables.
+While the algorithm could apply to scenarios with multiple networks to choose between or to use simultaneously, or could deal with pools of multiple connections, such scenarios are out of scope for the working group deliverables.

 The rationale for having a working group for this work, instead of hosting it in